Who we are

 Mary Bea is a retreat leader, spiritual director, nonprofit founder, and author.
 Her latest book is Living the Way of Love: A 40-Day Devotional.
 Mary Bea’s exposure to various spiritual traditions and practices, and her training as a facilitator are well-suited to the mission.
 Collaborating with so many talented, generous-hearted people to bring the Threshold Center to life is the answer to a long-held prayer.

-A dynamic Advisory Board was formed that is composed of Saint Stephen’s parishioners and members of the greater community who are leaders in the arts, healing professions, business, and faith communities.
+A dynamic Advisory Circle was formed that is composed of Saint Stephen’s parishioners and members of the greater community who are leaders in the arts, healing professions, business, and faith communities.

 Katherine Owens was the architect behind Saint John’s for the Deaf, the building that now houses the Threshold Center.
 Thirty years later, as Founding Board Chair, Katherine essentially became the lead in reimagining that very same space.
 A long-time member of Saint Stephen’s, Katherine has been deeply involved in the community, with contributions to organizations such as the Junior League, the YWCA Junior Board, the Birmingham Historical Society Board, and The Women’s Fund of Alabama.